Do-Re-Mi: Word meanings

 As the song concludes, "When you know the notes to sing, you can sing most anything."

-Author Douglas Adams noted in his article "Unfinished Business of the Century" that, while each line of the lyric takes the name of a note from the solfège scale, and gives its meaning, "La, a note to follow So..." does not fit that pattern and should be considered a placeholder.
+Author Douglas Adams noted in his article "Unfinished Business of the Century" that, while each line of the lyric takes the name of a note from the solfège scale, and gives its meaning, "La, a note to follow So..." does not fit that pattern and imagines it was likely a placeholder that was never replaced.
 Adams humorously imagined that Oscar Hammerstein just wrote "a note to follow So" and thought he would have another look at it later, but could not come up with anything better.

 Foreign language versions

 Since the song features wordplay with English words that sound like the solfège syllables, foreign versions of the song do not translate the English lyrics.
 Instead, they use the local solfège and associate each syllable with a meaning in the native language.
 In most countries, the note B is represented by si instead of ti.